 Configuring the BIOS-enabled bootstrap

-This feature is OEM specific and provides end users with systems preconfigured with Provisioning Services, allowing customers to deploy an Provisioning Services-enabled environment with minimal effort.
+This feature is OEM specific and provides end users with systems preconfigured with Citrix Provisioning, allowing customers to deploy an Citrix Provisioning enabled environment with minimal effort.
 This feature becomes an alternative to the standard PXE boot method.

 As part of this solution, the OEM embeds the bootstrap within the target device’s BIOS at the factory.
 The OEM also pre-configures the device with product license keys.

 For the BIOS-Embedded Bootstrap feature to work automatically from the factory, the target network must support the following: